 8. Specific Undertakings of Student: with the above in mind, the Students shall undertake to do the following:

-(a) Refrain from making any public statement or statements, through social media or otherwise, about Easton Education, which would be considered inaccurate, unduly critical or derogatory, or libellous, or which may tend to unfairly injure the reputation of Easton Education;
+(a) Refrain from making any public statement or statements, through social media or otherwise, about Easton Education, which would be considered inaccurate, unduly critical or derogatory, or libelous, or which may tend to unfairly injure the reputation of Easton Education;

-(b) Refrain from making any public statement or statements, through social media or otherwise, that would be considered inaccurate, unduly critical or derogatory, or libellous, or which may tend to unfairly injure the reputation of another (and without limitation) existing or former student, instructor, or staff member of Easton Education;
+(b) Refrain from making any public statement or statements, through social media or otherwise, that would be considered inaccurate, unduly critical or derogatory, or libelous, or which may tend to unfairly injure the reputation of another (and without limitation) existing or former student, instructor, or staff member of Easton Education;

 (e) Refrain from disparagement of Easton Education in any other form that would reasonably be considered to bring Easton Education, and without limitation, its faculty, staff, or alumni, into disrepute;

-(f) Familiarize themselves with any other policies which bind them as Students, including but without limitation, Easton Education’s policies relating to privacy, harassment, discrimination and bullying.
+(f) Familiarize themselves with any other policies which bind them as Students, including but without limitation, Easton Education’s policies relating to privacy, harassment, discrimination, and bullying.

 9. Discipline for Non-Compliance: Discipline, including expulsion or other sanctions as appropriate, may result from non-compliance with this policy.
-No refund will be given for expulsion and/or suspension, but Easton Education will act reasonable in making such a determination.
+No refund will be given for expulsion and/or suspension, but Easton Education will act reasonably in making such a determination.